amitkag85/Coding-Exercise/README.md

 <h1> Motivation </h1>
 As part of recruitment process for Client Master card, building this project to showcase my technical skill in Core Java 8 and Spring Boot.
-The project has a restful UI to check if two cities are connected or not, where orgin and destination are passed in the HTTPS GET request param.
+The project has a restful UI to check if two cities are connected or not, where orgin and destination are passed in the HTTP GET request param.
 Sample Restful UI of this project
 <ul>
   <li><a href=#>http://localhost:8080/connected?origin=Boston&destination=Newark</a></li>